The slug club

 The hospital was made of high walls and grey bricks, thick, and dark, and wintry, like a prison.
 It was getting late, and the streets were empty.
 The healer in question was on a smoking break at the corner of the main door.
 Her name was Regina Blazen.
 Her square, red face was frozen in a perpetual pout.
 She was squinting hard, as though there was some riddle she didn’t quite understand in the pattern of the streets.
 Her hair were stale and a greyish blond.
 Even from afar, she looked neglected and grumpy.
 Severus Snape was hiding in a phone cabin across the street.
 He reluctantly drank from his vial of polyjuice.
 He grimaced at the bitterness.
 Petunia Dursley tasted as awful as she looked.
 Soon enough, of course, his body changed.
 He had to tighten his belt, and the shirt around his hips.
 Huh.
 Being Petunia Dursley for a night.
 Wasn’t that a dream come true.
 Anyway, it was amusing at the same time.
 Let’s do this, he thought to himself.
 A swine for a swine.
 He breathed in and crossed the street.

-« Ugly building.
+« Hello, there.
+Ugly building.
 Is that a prison? » The woman had a faint surprised expression.
 Then, she threw in a strange, pinched smile.

 -No, ma’am.
 T’s a hospital. »